 “They look up to both of you and Izzy.
 They remember how the three of you stepped up for our family when we needed you.”

-She meant after their father left when he was fourteen and Gray sixteen, but she didn’t have to spell that out.
+She meant after their father left, but she didn’t have to spell that out.
 He got it.